Wolox/tech-guides/nodejs/docs/sequelize/remove-foreign-constraint.md

 |FK__pending_d__sap_r__4C62CE45|
 |FK__pending_d__docum__4E4B16B7|

-If you have another dialect and you find how to list the foreign constraints, include that in this doc!
+If you have another dialect and you find how to list the foreign constraints, include it in this doc!

 2. Now that we have the query, pass that to the `query` function from sequelize.
 I mean this: `queryInterface.sequelize.query`
 This will return something like this